arielj/vanilla-nested/README.md

 ```

 #### Form variable used in the partial
 `link_to_add_nested` needs to render an empty template in order to later append/prepend it.
-To do that, it need to render the partial and pass the form as a local variable.
+To do that, it passes the form as a local variable.
 If your partial uses `form`, you don't have to do anything, but if you using another variable name, just customize it here.

 ``` HTML+ERB
 # orders/_order_item_fields.html.erb